smetj/wishbone/docs/source/bootstrapfiles.rst

 .. code-block:: text

     "The instance name when initiated.":{
-                "module":"the name of the Python module to load", "class":"The name of the Python class to load", "variables":{
+                "group":"the name of the group containing the module.
+This is an entrypoint group.", "module":"The name of the Wishbone module to load.
+(Entrypoint)", "variables":{
                     "parameter1":x,
                     "parameter2":y,